 Partitioned convolution methods are well-suited for parallel processing on multicore processors since the sub-filters can be processed independently of each other.
 This makes partitioned convolution methods particularly suitable for implementation on \gls{gpu} architectures.
 These architectures are designed to perform parallel processing of large amounts of data, at magnitudes higher floating-point performance compared to traditional multicore \gls{cpu} architectures.
 In \cite{wefers2010high}, a uniform partitioned convolution method was proposed for real-time auralization systems implemented on a \gls{gpu} architecture.
 The implementation was shown to be capable of processing large numbers of sub-filters, while maintaining low latency and high computational efficiency.

-Building upon the work of \cite{wefers2010high}, we propose a novel extension by combining acoustic synthesis and feedback cancellation into a unified implementation that employs uniform partitioned convolution on the \gls{gpu}.
-This approach is a significant advancement over the original implementation, which only focused on the synthesis stage.
-By integrating feedback cancellation into the same framework, we can achieve a more efficient and streamlined processing pipeline.
-In the following section, we provide a detailed description of the uniform partitioned convolution algorithm proposed in \cite{wefers2010high}, which serves as the foundation for our implementation.
+Building upon the work of \cite{wefers2010high}, this paper proposes a novel extension by combining acoustic synthesis and feedback cancellation into a unified implementation that employs uniform partitioned convolution on the \gls{gpu}.
+This approach advances the original implementation, which only focused on the synthesis stage.
+By integrating feedback cancellation into the same framework, a more efficient and streamlined processing pipeline can be achieved.
+In the following section, a detailed description of the uniform partitioned convolution algorithm \cite{wefers2010high} is provided, which serves as the foundation for the proposed implementation.